markusklems/desema/workbench/poc_angular2_ipfs_ethereum/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+To run the app on another host address than the default one (localhost:4200), run `ng serve --host 0.0.0.0 --port 4200`

 ## Running unit tests